mar-alk/SHAP/README.md

 # Generate ECFP4 fingerprint and retrieve bit information
 bitinfo = {}
 mol = Chem.MolFromSmiles(smiles)
-fp = AllChem.GetMorganFingerprintAsBitVect(mol, 2, nBits=1024, bitInfo=bitinfo, useFeatures=True)  # Retrieve ECFP4 fingerprint
+fp = AllChem.GetMorganFingerprintAsBitVect(mol, 2, nBits=1024, bitInfo=bitinfo, useFeatures=True) # This line:
+# Retrieve ECFP4 fingerprint
+# For ECFP6: Replace second srgument 2 with 3.
-# ensure that 'bitInfo is NOT set to False'
+# Ensure that 'bitInfo is NOT set to False'.

 # Function to convert ECFP to DataFrame
 def ecfp_to_dataframe(ecfp):